 8. Valle de Guadalupe

-Located in Baja California, the Valle de Guadalupe sounds like a great foodie Mexico experience.
+Located in Baja California, the Valle de Guadalupe sounds like a great dining experience.

 This beautiful valley is known for its olive groves, and farm-to-table gastronomy, all of which sound amazing!